complexvariables/RationalFunctionApproximation.jl/docs/src/index.md

 *Documentation for [RationalFunctionApproximation.jl](https://github.com/complexvariables/RationalFunctionApproximation.jl).*

 This package uses the continuous form of the AAA algorithm to adaptively compute rational approximations of functions on intervals and other domains in the complex plane.
-See [AAA rational approximation on a continuum](https://arxiv.org/abs/2305.03677), which is to appear in SISC.
+See [AAA rational approximation on a continuum](https://doi.org/10.1137/23M1570508) (or the [arXiv version](https://arxiv.org/abs/2305.03677)).

-## Approximation on [-1, 1]

 Here's a smooth, gentle function on the interval $[-1, 1]$: